UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 Needlestick injuries and wounds should be washed with soap and water and should not be squeezed.
 Mucous membranes should be flushed with water.
 (AIII)

-Initiation of the HBV vaccine series within 12 to 24 hours of an exposure has been demonstrated to be 70% to 90% effective in preventing HBV infection.
+Initiation of the hepatitis B virus (HBV) vaccine series within 12 to 24 hours of an exposure has been demonstrated to be 70% to 90% effective in preventing HBV infection.
 The combination of vaccine and HBIG achieves a similar level of efficacy.
 Among known non-responders to vaccination, one dose of HBIG is 70% to 90% effective in preventing HBV when administered within 7 days of percutaneous HBV exposure,56 and multiple doses have been shown to be 75% to 95% effective.57 The maximum effective interval for prophylaxis is likely within 14 days for sexual exposure.58-62 Pregnant women can safely receive both the HBV vaccination and HBIG.

 When considering nPEP for HBV exposures, both the source’s HBsAg status and the exposed person’s vaccination status should be considered (see Table 9).